syncfusion-content/wpf-docs/wpf/Docking/Tabbed-Window.md

 ---
 layout: post
 title: Tabbed Window of Syncfusion DockingManager control for WPF
-description: Learn how to change the tab alignments and closing behaviour of Tabbed Window
+description: Learn how to change the tab alignments and closing behaviour of Tabbed Windows in WPF DockingManager control.
 platform: wpf
 control: DockingManager
 documentation: ug
 ---
-# Tabbed Window
+# Tabbed Window in WPF DockingManager

 Child window can be arranged as Tabbed windows by setting TargetName and side value as `Tabbed` using the property [SideInDockedMode](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.DockItem.html#Syncfusion_Windows_Tools_Controls_DockItem_SideInDockedMode).